broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 * Changed the imports to relative imports to support Dockstore->Terra release

 # optimus_v3.0.0

 2020-06-10 (Date of Last Commit)

 * Removed the Zarr formatted matrix and metrics outputs and replaced with Loom
 * Removed EmptyDrops for sn_rna mode
 * Updated the Loom file attribute names: CellID to cell_names, Gene to gene_names, and Accession to ensembl_ids
 * Added metrics for mitochondrial reads
-* Added an optional input for the BAM basename; this input is listed as ‘bam_output_basename’and the default is 'sample_id'
+* Added an optional input for the BAM basename; this input is listed as ‘bam_output_basename’and the default is 'cell_suspension_id'

 # optimus_v2.0.0
 2020-02-08 (Date of Last Commit)